rajsinghtech/tsdnsreflector/README.md

 - `IPV6_DOMAIN`: The domain suffix for which IPv6 addresses will be returned
 - `IPV4_DOMAIN`: The domain suffix used for A record lookups

+The following environment variable is optional:

+- `DNS_RESOLVER`: Custom DNS resolver to use for lookups in the format "host:port" (e.g., "8.8.8.8:53").
+If not specified, the system resolver will be used.

-All environment variables are required.
-The application will fail to start if any of them are not provided.
+All required environment variables must be provided or the application will fail to start.

 ## Example